canro91/canro91.github.io/_posts/2025-09-08-StoicBookReading.md

 **#7.
 Interact with the book you're reading.** Reading a book is like a conversation with the author.
 Highlight, fold corners, and take notes in the margins.

 **#8.
 Use notecards for notes.** After a break, go back to the parts you highlighted or the pages you folded, and turn those interesting passages into notes.
 Ryan's note-taking system sounds like [Luhmann's Zettelkasten method]({% post_url 2020-11-18-HowToTakeSmartNotes %}).

+And if you want to read more, here are [8 easy-to-implement tips to read one book a week]({% post_url 2025-04-28-OneBookAWeek %}).